MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 # Microsoft Information Protection (MIP) SDK setup and configuration

-The MIP quickstart and tutorial articles are centered around building applications that use the MIP SDK libraries and APIs.
+The Quickstart and Tutorial articles are centered around building applications that use the MIP SDK libraries and APIs.
 This article shows you how to set up and configure your Office 365 subscription and client workstation, in preparation for using the SDK.

 Be sure to review the following topics before getting started: